 Example– Cammie

 For a year, all went well.
 Then Cammie’s sales started to nosedive.
-She went to Fitting Flair to determine what the problem was and saw pocket pants that she hadn’t made.
-Eventually, Cammie came to believe that the cheap pocket pants she’d found in the store were the reason for her slump in sales.
+She visited a Fitting Flair store to identify the problem and saw pocket pants she hadn’t made.
+Eventually, Cammie came to believe that the cheap pocket pants she’d found in the store were the cause of her slump in sales.
 She sued Fitting Flair for breach of contract and tortious interference with prospective economic advantage.

 Failure to state a claim assertion

-Cammie has asserted two claims, breach of contract and tortious interference with prospective economic advantage.
-To allege failure to state a claim, the defendant, Fitting Flair, will try to defeat these.
-It might say any of the following:
+Cammie has asserted two claims — breach of contract and tortious interference with prospective economic advantage.
+To assert failure to state a claim, the defendant, Fitting Flair, will try to defeat these claims.
+It may state any of the following grounds:

 - The plaintiff’s allegations don’t fit the facts of the case.